dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1060](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1060): Move pinvokes to native methods class

-Platform Invocation methods, such as those that are marked by using the System.Runtime.InteropServices.DllImportAttribute attribute, or methods that are defined by using the Declare keyword in Visual Basic, access unmanaged code.
-These methods should be of the NativeMethods, SafeNativeMethods, or UnsafeNativeMethods class.
+Platform Invocation methods, such as those that are marked by using the 'System.Runtime.InteropServices.DllImportAttribute' attribute, or methods that are defined by using the 'Declare' keyword in Visual Basic, access unmanaged code.
+These methods should be of the 'NativeMethods', 'SafeNativeMethods', or 'UnsafeNativeMethods' class.

 |Item|Value|
 |-|-|